UnstableDesign/Experimental-Textiles/content/docs/worksheets/warp.md

 - warp yarn to wind
 - two dowels or dowel like objects (rulers, sticks, etc.) that are longer than your warp will be wide
 - scissors
-- tape or string for fasteining the dowels together
+- tape or string for fastening the dowels together
 - a friend of second person to help tension the warp while you wind.
 - sheets of scrap paper